temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 :::note

-`go mod tidy` will need to be run periodically as new imports are added to the application.
+You will need to run `go mod tidy` again after adding new imports to the application.

 :::